 RANDOLPH J. MAY is President of The Free State Foundation.
 Prior to founding The Free State Foundation, he served as a Senior Fellow and Director of Communications Policy Studies at the Progress and Freedom Foundation from October 1999-May 2006.
 From 1978 to 1981, Mr. May served as Assistant General Counsel and Associate General Counsel at the Federal Communication Commission, and he subsequently practiced communications and administrative law.
 He has held numerous leadership positions in bar associations.
-He is a member of the House of Delegates of the American Bar Association and past Chair of the ABA's Section of Administrative Law and Regulatory Practice.
+He is a past Chair of the American Bar Association's Section of Administrative Law and Regulatory Practice.
 He is a Fellow of the National Academy of Public Administration.
-Mr. May is also a Public Member of the Administrative Conference of the United States and currently is a Senior Fellow at ACUS.
-He is the author of a book on communications policy reform, co-author of a book on intellectual property, and the editor or co-editor of four books on communications law and policy, and he has published more than one hundred and fifty articles and essays on communications, administrative and constitutional law topics.
+Mr. May also has served as a Public Member of the Administrative Conference of the United States and currently is a Senior Fellow at ACUS.
+He is the author of a book on communications policy reform, co-author of a book on intellectual property, and the editor or co-editor of four other books on communications law and policy, and he has published more than two hundred articles and essays on communications, administrative and constitutional law topics.
 In the past, Mr. May wrote regular columns on legal and regulatory affairs for Legal Times and the National Law Journal, leading national legal periodicals.
 Mr. May served as an adjunct professor of law at George Mason University School of Law.
 He received his B.A. from Duke University and his J.D. from Duke Law School, where he serves as a member of the Board of Visitors.
 He has a long list of publications in the legal and public policy fields.
 A list of Mr. May's long-running series of Legal Times and the National Law Journal columns on various constitutional, regulatory, and administrative law topics is here.

 For more information, contact: email@example.com Mailing Address: The Free State Foundation, P. O. Box 60680, Potomac, MD 20859 Office Location: 6259 Executive Blvd., Rockville, MD 20852 Phone: 301-984-8253